EV battery lifespans: Unlocking the secrets to battery lifetimes and battery recycling

 The lifetime of a battery, or the specific time a battery can last depends on the type of battery, the application that it is serving and the utilization rate that it is subject to.

-Understanding the expected lifespan of a specific battery is crucial, influencing the availability of end-of-life batteries for entry into second-life or recycling markets.
-This knowledge is also valuable for predicting supply volumes of critical raw materials like lithium and promoting sustainability in the battery value chain.
-Fastmarkets is forecasting a 12% contribution from battery recycling to the total metal supply by 2033, a significant factor for Original Equipment Manufacturers (OEMs) in warranty assessments for their products.
+Understanding the expected lifespan of a specific battery is crucial.
+It influences the availability of end-of-life batteries for entry into second-life or recycling markets.
+This knowledge is also valuable for predicting supply volumes of critical raw materials like lithium.
+It promotes sustainability in the battery value chain.
+Fastmarkets is forecasting a 12% contribution from battery recycling to the total metal supply by 2033.
+This is a significant factor for Original Equipment Manufacturers (OEMs) in warranty assessments for their products.

 Fastmarkets chart of potential versus actual lifetime of an electric vehicle battery due to charging, driving and aging wear